chuabingya/NodeFlair-task-2/README.md

-The files could be copied and pasted to codesandbox.io to see how the app would look like
+The files could be copied and pasted to codesandbox.io to see how the app would look like.

+the code could also be clone to visual studio code to view how the web would like.